GuessWhoSamFoo/gang-gang-bot/README.md

 4. Start the bot by running `go run cmd/gang-gang-bot/main.go` from the root directory of the git repo.

 5. A new Slash command `/event` should be available which still start a DM sequence for creating a new event.

+### Graphviz

+Bot states can be visualized using graphviz.
+If the [executable](https://graphviz.org/download/) is installed, `make viz` can be used to generate graphs found in `/internal/tools` showing transitions between states based on user input.

 ## Resources